Textual Healing PR Edinburgh Fringe roster 2024

 2-24 August (not 5, 12, 19)

-After achieving critical acclaim for his heartfelt, considered, and intelligent storytelling shows in 2019, 2021 and 2023 – 2024 is this year Ollie Horn becomes objectionable.
-Ollie is 32 years old this year (aka the business end of his late-20s), and he’s starting to wonder whether the reason he hasn’t yet found a long-term partner is because he isn’t toxic enough.
-Something of a TV personality in Japan, Ollie has appeared as a commentator on BBC R4, The Spectator Podcast, and NHK, and he is co-founder of RGB Monster, a comedy production company that develops technology-driven format comedy shows.
+After achieving critical acclaim for his heartfelt, considered and intelligent storytelling shows in 2019, 2021 and 2023 – 2024 is the year Ollie Horn becomes objectionable.
+Ollie is 32 years old this year (aka the business end of his late-20s), and he’s starting to wonder whether the reason he hasn’t yet found a wife is because he isn’t toxic enough.
+Something of a TV personality in Japan, Ollie has appeared as a commentator on BBC R4, The Spectator Podcast and NHK and he is co-founder of RGB Monster, a comedy production company that develops technology-driven format comedy shows.

 Keywords: Dating, vulnerability, love, marriage, flirting, toxic masculinity.